SaddabCodes/AI-Email-Reply-Extension/README.md

 # Email Writer Assistant - Chrome Extension

 This Chrome extension integrates AI-powered email reply generation directly into Gmail.
-It allows users to generate professional email replies with a single click, using the backend AI service you've built.
+It allows users to generate professional email replies with a single click.

 ## Features